thephpleague/csv/inserting.md

 ## Handling CSV columns count consistency (since version 5.4)

 You can optionally asks the `Writer` class to check the columns count consistency of the newly added rows in you CSV.
-To do so you need to set the class `$columns_count` property.

 ### getColumnsCount()